Orchard Square

 Orchard Square features a customer loyalty card called the VIP Card.
 Shoppers can sign up for the card by visiting the Orchard Square website, www.orchardsquare.co.uk, or by filling in one of the application forms and putting it in the collection box by the toilets near Waterstone's.
 The VIP card is not a points scheme – card holders simply show the card at participating stores to receive various discounts.
 Regular competitions are also held for VIP card holders.

+A number of public houses and restaurants are situated in the square, notably The Museum, which is situated on the site of a former mortuary, and has operated as a pub since 1897.

 The Square is the site of the former works of John Brown & Co., which grew into one of the larger steel companies prior to nationalisation, with part of their later works site becoming Meadowhall Shopping Centre.